 However, the effectiveness of these troops was limited, especially in siege warfare; hence, around 1325 Ottomans formed an army of yayas (foot soldiers or infantry) and müsellems (cavalry) they were paid soldiers all paid from the treasury and recruited from Turkish villages [23].
 In times of peace, they cultivated the lands they were given and kept the income as a payment for their services, they were exempt of any taxes.
 After the establishment of kapıkulu in the mid15th century they were assigned to support services such as road building and repair, transportation, fortress construction, and ship building [1].

 The nomads were excellent warriors, their skills as mounted archers were developed because of lifetime training exercises starting in childhood, and battle experience.
 They were very skilled in shooting arrows accurately when mounted and twisting backward and shooting when fleeing the enemy [23].
 They received a share of military spoils and were given the right to settle on conquered land.
-In return, they were required provide soldiers in proportion to the value of land they possessed [29].
+In return, they were required to provide soldiers in proportion to the value of land they possessed [29].

 As the Ottomans expanded their territories the need for a larger military force became clear.
 The result was the establishment of a standing army of kapıkulu (salaried palace troops) and tımar holding cavalry (See the sidebar Tımar System) around the 1370s.
-Kapıkulu consisted of prisoners of war and devşirme boys (Christian boys gathered through child levy system) (See sidebar Devşirme).
+Kapıkulu consisted of prisoners of war and devşirme boys (Christian boys gathered through the child levy system) (See sidebar Devşirme).
 Kapıkulu had two divisions: infantry, Janissaries, and cavalry, Sipahs.
 Kapıkulu soldiers were called slaves of the Porte, “however, they were neither ordinary slaves, nor freemen.”
 [24] It should also be pointed out that Ottoman sultans considered themselves as slaves of Allah [2].

 4.1 Kapıkulu infantry